oceanprotocol/pdr-backend/READMEs/predictoor.md

 export PRIVATE_KEY="0xc594c6e5def4bab63ac29eed19a134c130388f74f019bc74b8f4389df2837a58"
 ```

+There are other environment variables that you might want to set, such as the owner addresses.
+To get more information about them check out the [environment variables documentation](./envvars.md).

 ### Local Usage: Random (Approach 1)

 To get started, let's run a predictoor bot (agent) with random predictions.